Description

 “Feuilles de Charmes” Art Deco Chandelier by Rene Lalique, in clear and frosted glass molded with stylized leaves, a design created in 1924, comprised of twelve panels and a central basket, hanging from six electrified silk cords, with original glass canopy.
 Adjustable drop.
 Pair and matching wall sconces available.

-Lalique chandelier, in amber glass molded in a honey-comb pattern, hanging on four silken electrified cords, with original glass canopy.
-Additional chandeliers for this design are available.
+Rene Lalique chandelier, design 1925, in clear and frosted glass molded with a honey-comb pattern, hanging on four silken electrified cords, with glass canopy.

 A Lalique “Dahlias” chandelier mounted as a ceiling fixture.
 In clear and frosted glass molded with flower heads and leaves, hanging from a nickeled metal plate.